frankframework/frankframework/FRANKDOC.md

 #### Web app with reference information for Frank developers

 The XML schema helps Frank developers when they are writing their configs, but they also need help while designing them.
-They can use de Frank!Doc web application as the reference manual.
+They can use the Frank!Doc web application as the reference manual.
 It looks like shown below:

 ![webapp-intro](./picturesForContributors/webapp-intro.jpg)